kernelle-soft/blizz/README.md

 It's an artificial intelligence gold rush, and let's be honest, there are a hell of a lot of shovels piling up.

-This repository is a start-to-end development toolkit meant to provide semantically programmed agent workflows and AI-ready CLIs.
+This repository is a design-to-merge development toolkit meant to accomplish a typical sprint workflow.
+It provides semantically programmed agent rulesets and agent-ready CLIs to automate and aide in the most common stages of development.

-Kernelle is a collection of Rust tools inspired by the characters and world of a human- and robot-populated village called Kernelle in a world known as Nataal.
+Kernelle is a collection of Rust tools inspired by the characters living in a human- and robot-populated village called Kernelle, in a world known as Nataal.
 This toolshed's been designed and tested for real-world development, and has been architected to work effectively with AI-powered IDEs like Cursor for both hobby and enterprise development contexts.

+No, this is not AI-generated hype.
+I use this shit myself.
+In fact, I used these tools on themselves to make them much higher quality than I could otherwise do by myself.

 ## The World